 Although the student loan is still the main source of income for most students, many parents – and some grandparents – also provide financial help.
-So what’s the best way to help your child financially?
+So if your son or daughter is off to university, what’s the best way to help them financially?

 Whether you’re helping with rental costs or providing money for specific expenses, such as a car or laptop, it’s much better to give a set amount than to cover costs without imposing a limit.